micahcourey/FindReplace/README.md

 ## Description

-_An app that finds all instances of a word in a block of text and replaces all instances of the found word with a replacement word_
+_An app that finds all instances of a word in a block of text and replaces all instances of the found word with a replacement word.
+Check it out at: http://micahcourey.github.io/FindReplace_

 ## Setup